Chicken wings are low carb paleo? Are chicken wings diabetic friendly? Yes and yes!

 - How to make low carb paleo chicken wings

 - Naked chicken wings are paleo and diabetes friendly

 I ate chicken wings throughout my youth and adult years.
 When I was diagnosed with diabetes I knew I had to give up some of the foods I’d eaten all my life.

 Soon after a diagnosis I realized that the “ADA Way” of ‘Carb up and Shoot Up’ was harmful.
 I began to lower carb intake and increase animal fats and meats.
 I was ELATED when I learned I could eat many of my favorite foods from my past… like low carb paleo chicken wings!

 The Devil is in the Details

-Yes chicken wings can be low carb paleo and truly diabetes friendly if you use quality spices and real butter … but they can also be sugary, glutenous ‘junk’.
+Yes chicken wings can be low carb paleo and truly diabetes friendly if you use quality spices … but they can also be sugary, glutenous ‘junk’.